Shoulder season is considered by veteran travelers to be the best of the best for traveling in Europe.

-Be sure you take travel clothes that will keep you protected from the elements.
+Be sure to take travel clothes that will keep you protected from the elements.

 A light jacket for wind or rain.
 Cotton layers for chilly mornings and cool evenings.

-Be realistic in what you expect your trip during shoulder season to be.
-Learn average temperatures and rainfall for your trip destination, but be prepared for changes in off season Europe weather.
+Be realistic in what you expect a trip during shoulder season to be.
+Learn the average temperatures and rainfall for your trip destination, and be prepared for changes in Europe's off season weather.

-Just as during low season travel, there will be give and take between climate and temperatures, costs and crowds.
+Just as in low season travel, there will be give and take between climate and temperatures, costs and crowds.

 Only you can decide if the trade-off is worth it.

-So, how do you decide when to travel to Europe?
+So, how do you decide when you should travel Europe?
 The best answer is when you want to.

-Once you know how the travel seasons can impact your travel plans, you can make an informed decision for the best season to visit Europe.
+Once you know how travel seasons can impact your plans, you can make an informed decision for the best season to travel to Europe.

 And if you plan accordingly, you'll be in control of your trip, the cost of your travel, and [at least partially] what to expect from the weather.

-Traveling in Low Season finds a different side of Europe.
-Toss your weather concerns aside and discover the Continent's true soul.
+Travel in Low Season finds a different side of Europe.
+Toss your weather concerns aside to discover the Continent's true soul.

-If you depart from your home city any time in the airline’s peak travel season, your total ticket price will be based on high season prices.
+If you depart from your home city any time during the airline’s peak travel season, your total ticket price will be based on high season prices.

-Conversely, if you schedule your departure from home on the very last day of low season, your roundtrip airline cost to Europe will be at the low season price.
+Conversely, if you schedule your departure from home on the last day of low season, your roundtrip airfare to Europe will be at the low season price.
 As a rule, airlines do not combine seasonal fares.